richardschoen/iforgit/knowledge/srcgitcmd-checkout.md

 **NOTE:** Make sure to specify a git source hash version by using the ```SRCHASH``` parameter.
 Blanks will return the most recently committed version of a source member.

-**RDI/VS Code NOTE:** The developer will need to set up a source filter in RDI or VS Code to access the IFORGITTMP/CURUSER source file and view any members you've checked out here.
+**RDI/VS Code NOTE:** The developer will need to set up a source filter in RDI or VS Code to be able to access the ```IFORGITTMP/CURUSER``` source file and view any members you've checked out here.

 #### Example checkout usage for IFORGITTMP/CURUSER(MBRNAME) for viewing with RDI/VS Code
 Check out source member HELLO to QTEMP/TMPSOURCE(TMPSOURCE).